jonas2k/gengrpr/README.md

-# Gengrpr - A generic grouping tool
+# gengrpr - a generic grouping tool